 Cumulative weights to choose items from the list with different probability

-To make selections according to the cumulative weights, use the cum_weights
+To make selections according to the cumulative weights, use the cum_weights parameter.

 Note: Python converts the relative weights to cumulative weights before making selections.
 So, I suggest you pass cumulative weights to saves time and extra work.